 WHIS and the UN SDGs - In September 2015, 193 heads of state pledged their commitment to implement the 17 Sustainable Development Goals at the United Nations.
 The UNGSII Foundation was created to assist and accelerate the implementation process, with the mission to ensure that the world reaches its goal, at the latest, by 2030.
 WHIS is a partner with UNGSII for the SDG Cities 25+5 Leadership platform (www.ungsii.org www.sdg-cities.org www.citiesinvestmentfacility.org www.whis.world ).

 UNGSII was initiated by UN Director General Michael Moller to provide scientific data and know how for SDG Implementation in 2014.
 The SCR500 Index was presented at the UN in New York on April 17th 2017.
-It illustrates that within the largest 500 stock listed corporations from around the world that the global goals has been accepted as a new guiding principle, it also demonstrated that being invested in those stocks and companies supporting SDGs brings competitive returns: the cumulative return after 4 years is 53%.
+It illustrates that within the largest 500 stock listed corporations from around the world that the global goals has been accepted as a new guiding principle, it also demonstrated that being invested in those stocks and companies supporting SDGs brings competitive returns: the cumulative return after 5 years is above 65%.

 In addition to the SDG cities, WHIS and partners (UNGSII, NASP, WHO, FAO, UN Habitat etc) are setting up what are being called Hubs within cities (Brasov, Kinshasa, etc) that will become incubators for new ideas and new programmes that can be prototyped, proven and then scaled to other SDG Cities.
 They bring in leading experts to work on creating these solutions, to be subsequently tested out.
 As part of that, WHIS is also working on the creation of the next generation health and wellbeing centers, a mix of clinical, physical, and emotional wellbeing services that deliver SDG3 Good Health & Wellbeing.